Andrey Melnichenko (industrialist): EuroChem

 In 2015, EuroChem moved its headquarters to Switzerland for access to the capital markets and international operations.
-It has manufacturing, logistic and distribution facilities in Russia, Belgium, Lithuania, Estonia, China, Germany, Kazakhstan, and the USA.
+It has manufacturing, logistic and distribution facilities in Russia, Belgium, Lithuania, Estonia, China, Germany, Kazakhstan, and the United States.
 EuroChem's products are sold in more than 100 countries.
 EuroChem Group has raised funds on the international capital markets.
 In 2016, EuroChem invested in biological crop nutrition company Agrinos for research and development into a new generation of products.
-Elsewhere, EuroChem expanded its distribution network, buying operations in the US, Argentina, Brazil and Hungary.
+Elsewhere, EuroChem expanded its distribution network, buying operations in the US, Argentina, Brazil, and Hungary.

-In 2019, EuroChem launched its US$1 billion ammonia plant, EuroChem Northwest, in Kingisepp, Russia, with a production capacity of 1 million tonnes (1MMT) per year, ensuring its full self-sufficiency in ammonia.
-The plant was built on a brownfield site and has a closed water recycling system to prevent water discharge into the Baltic Sea, using 75% of wastewater from its own Phosphorit phosphate plant nearby.
-The company is also reportedly building EuroChem Northwest 2, a new 1.1 MMT ammonia and 1.4 MMT urea plant, on an adjacent site in Kingisepp, Russia.
-Melnichenko announced at SPIEF 2021 that "EuroChem was investing $4.4 billion into modern high-tech ammonia, urea and methanol plants" in Kingisepp in Russia's North-West, of which "10% were being invested into the innovative environmental technologies, which exceed Russia’s regulatory standards", referring to carbon capture and water recycling.

-EuroChem reportedly was also eyeing an ammonia and urea plant in Louisiana.
+In 2019, EuroChem launched its US$1 billion ammonia plant, EuroChem Northwest, in Kingisepp, Russia.
+With a production capacity of 1 million tonnes (1MMT) per year, this ensured its full self-sufficiency in ammonia production, a further step towards vertical integration.
+The plant was built on a brownfield site and is equipped with a closed water recycling system to prevent water discharge into the Baltic Sea, using 75% of wastewater from its own Phosphorite phosphate plant nearby.
+The company is also reportedly building EuroChem Northwest 2, a new 1.1 MMT ammonia and 1.4 MMT urea plant on an adjacent site in Kingisepp, Russia.
+Melnichenko announced at SPIEF 2021 that "EuroChem was investing $4.4 billion into modern high-tech ammonia, urea and methanol plants" in Kingisepp, of which "10% were being invested into the innovative environmental technologies, which exceed Russia’s regulatory standards", referring to carbon capture and water recycling.
+EuroChem reportedly was also interested in acquiring an ammonia and urea plant in Louisiana.
 In 2020, EuroChem's Usolskiy Potash Project in Perm produced 2.223 MMT of potash.

-EuroChem produces commodity and specialty fertilizers including inhibitor products that allow slow release of nutrients into crops.

-Melnichenko publicly described his strategy on fertilizers as "taking advantage of the wide range of mineral resources found in Russia and the CIS, having a far-reaching distribution network, backed by logistics assets; and developing general and special purpose fertilisers simultaneously, in constant close contact with direct customers".

 Melnichenko served as Non-Executive Director of EuroChem Group AG.
 Melnichenko was the effective beneficiary of 100 percent of EuroChem.
 On 9 March 2022, he resigned from all positions and withdrew as its beneficiary.